sourcegraph/about/content/terms/self-hosted.md

   <i>**Short version**: Don’t use our site or software if you’re located in an embargoed country.</i>
 </span>

-The Software and the underlying information and technology may not be downloaded or otherwise exported or re-exported (a) into (or to a national or resident of) any country to which the U.S. has embargoed goods; or (b) to anyone on the U.S. Treasury Department’s list of Specially Designated Nationals or the U.S. Commerce Department’s Table of Deny Orders.
+<br>The Software and the underlying information and technology may not be downloaded or otherwise exported or re-exported (a) into (or to a national or resident of) any country to which the U.S. has embargoed goods; or (b) to anyone on the U.S. Treasury Department’s list of Specially Designated Nationals or the U.S. Commerce Department’s Table of Deny Orders.
 By downloading or using the Software, you are agreeing to the foregoing and you represent and warrant that you are not located in, under the control of, or a national or resident of any such country or on any such list and you agree to comply with all export laws and other applicable laws.

 <span className="tw-text-blurple-400">
   ### **13. Governing law; arbitration; and class action/jury trial waiver**
 </span>

 <span className="tw-text-gray-400">
-  <i>**Short version**: We’re based in California, so the agreement is governed by California law, and all disputes must be brought there.
+  <i>**Short version**: If you're based in California like we are, the agreement is governed by California law, and all disputes must be brought there; otherwise, the Agreement is governed by New York law and disputes must be brought in New York.
 If you have a claim against us, you’ll work with us to arbitrate it on an individual basis instead of via class action or jury trial.</i>
 </span>

-13.1 **Governing Law**.
+<br>13.1 **Governing Law**.
 This Agreement will be interpreted according to the laws of the jurisdiction stated below (“**Governing Jurisdiction**”).
 Notwithstanding the applicable Governing Jurisdiction, any arbitration conducted pursuant to the terms of these Terms shall be governed by the Federal Arbitration Act (9 U.S.C. §§ 1-16).
 The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
 You agree to submit to the personal jurisdiction of the federal and state courts located in the forum stated below (“**Forum**”) for any actions for which we retain the right to seek injunctive or other equitable relief in a court of competent jurisdiction to prevent the actual or threatened infringement, misappropriation or violation of a our copyrights, trademarks, trade secrets, patents, or other intellectual property or proprietary rights, as set forth in the Arbitration provision below, including any provisional relief required to prevent irreparable harm.
 You agree that the Forum stated below is the proper forum for any appeals of an arbitration award or for trial court proceedings if the arbitration provision below is found to be unenforceable.

 <TableWrapper>
   <table>